bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 #Operation

-The thruster requires a brushless electronic speed controller (ESC).
+The motor requires a brushless electronic speed controller (ESC).
 If you are using the BlueRobotics BasicESC or BlueESC, please see the appropriate product page for instructions.

 * [BasicESC](/besc/)
 * [BlueESC](/bluesc/)

-**Important:**
-Do not operate the thruster for extended periods out of water.
-The bearings are lubricated by the water and vibration and noise will be greater when dry.

 ##Clicking Noise

 If you hear a clicking noise during operation, especially when operating in air, do not be alarmed.
 It's normal.

-The thruster uses solid plastic bushing and due to the tolerances of the bushings and motors shafts, the shaft can move slightly in the bearing.
+The motor uses solid plastic bushing and due to the tolerances of the bushings and motors shafts, the shaft can move slightly in the bearing.
 The noise is drastically reduced or eliminated when operated in water.
 The water acts as a lubricant for the bearings and smooths operation.

 #Care and Maintenance

-The T100 Thruster does not require much maintenence.

 ##Normal Care